TRSWNCA/journal/README.md

 ```

-However its converters dont work.
+However its converters dont work, use dtype to replace it.